 - Preheat oven to 350° F. Prepare a 13 x 18 baking sheet with nonstick spray or parchment paper.

 - In a large bowl, gently whisk white whole wheat flour, pumpkin spice, baking powder, baking soda, and salt.
 Add chocolate chips and toss to evenly coat.

 - In a separate large bowl, whisk pumpkin, buttermilk, sugar, oil, eggs, and vanilla until combined.

-- Add pumpkin mixture to flour mixture.
+- Add liquid ingredients to flour mixture.
 Using a spatula, fold ingredients just until moistened.
 Do not over mix.